6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 why they’re necessary

-why good clients don’t leave
+why good clients usually don’t leave

-1. Why Price Increases Are Necessary
+1. Why Price Increases Are Necessary (And Not Personal)

 Most walkers think price increases are about “charging more”.